redlibrarian/redlibrarian.github.io/_posts/2016-05-02-organisational-structure-democratic-centralism.markdown

 beings are inherently lazy and hence some will work more than others in these self-governing communal units; that human beings “just aren’t like that”.
 I could respond to this criticism theoretically or through historical justification.
-But it is simpler to remind critics of another of Lenin’s sayings “he who does not work, does not eat”, which sounds harsh, but simply removes the mystification of human labour under capitalism and openly reiterates an eternal truth of human life.
+But it is simpler to remind critics of something else Lenin said (quoting St Paul):  “he who does not work, does not eat”, which sounds harsh, but simply removes the mystification of human labour under capitalism and openly reiterates an eternal truth of human life.